swcarpentry/r-novice-inflammation/01-starting-with-data.md

 ~~~

-We also don't have to provide a slice for either the rows or the columns.
+We also do not have to provide a slice for either the rows or the columns.
-If we don't include a slice for the rows, R returns all the rows; if we don't include a slice for the columns, R returns all the columns.
+If we do not include a slice for the rows, R returns all the rows; if we do not include a slice for the columns, R returns all the columns.
-If we don't provide a slice for either rows or columns, e.g. `dat[, ]`, R returns the full data frame.
+If we do not provide a slice for either rows or columns, e.g. `dat[ , ]`, R returns the full data frame.

 ~~~{.r}